 Data Residency and Sovereignty

-Data residency is controlled by the Azure region you select.
-Data at rest — fine-tuning data, stored completions, search indexes — stays within the selected region.
-Azure Data Zone deployments (such as EU Data Zone) process all data within European Union data centers for GDPR compliance.
+Data residency is determined by the Azure region you choose.
+Data at rest, including fine-tuning data, stored completions, and search indexes, remains in the selected region.

 EPC Group designs multi-region architectures that process data locally while maintaining centralized governance through Azure Policy and Microsoft Purview.